jenkinsci/lambda-test-runner-plugin/README.md

 ## How to install it

 Plugin is available in official Jenkins plugin repository.
-If you want to install it, navigate to `https://<your-jenkins-instance>/pluginManager`.
+If you want to install it, navigate to `https://<your-jenkins-instance>/pluginManager` and search for `AWS Lambda Test Runner`.

 If you want to build and install from sources:
 - Clone this repo.